Parthyapps/Kotlin_Most_Important_Topics/README.md

             }

 # Kotlin: lateinit vs lazy – When to Use What?
--🔹 When to Use lateinit
+-🔹 When to Use lateinit both lateinit and lazy used for defer property initialization.
 - **Use lateinit when we dont know the initial value at the time class creation.**
 - ✅ Can be used with var (mutable)
 - ✅ lateinit cannot used with nullabale types